Dieg0407/templates/kotlin-spring/reactive-api-querydsl/README.md

 # About
-A simple project with two entities and an embedded mongodb to test querydsl functionality with reactive kotlin co-routines
+A simple project with two entities to test reactive spring with kotlin using
+- querydsl
+- mongodb
+- graphql
+- webflux